-The hike starts on the west side of the lake, and the trail is the mix of wooden steps.
+The hike starts on the west side of the lake, and the trail is a mix of wooden steps.
 If you plan in the dark, it is a good idea to bring a flashlight as well as plenty of snacks, water, good hiking shoes-the trail is slippery after rainfall and, of course, your camera.

 #2.
 Ring the wishing bell

-In the centre of the lake sits Bled Island who is considered to be an only island in Slovenia.
+In the centre of the lake sits Bled Island who is considered to be the only island in Slovenia.
 Not only is the island beautiful, but it also homes a church known as the Pilgrimage Church of the Assumption of Maria that was built in the 17th century.

-Back in a day, Lake Bled was used by pagans as a temple consecrating Ziva, The Slavic goddess of fertility and love.
+Back in the day, Lake Bled was used by pagans as a temple consecrating Ziva, The Slavic goddess of fertility and love.
 Unfortunately, the altars of the temple were destroyed in a war between Christians and Pagans and a church dedicated to the Virgin Mary was built instead.

 Do you believe in the magic of old folk tails?
 Then listen to this!